HS1511-Game-Project/Game-Project/README.md

 board setBoardUp(); // Creates the board.

 playerInfo getPlayerInfo(int playerID); // Returns the information about a player.

+allPlayersInfo getAllPlayersInfo(); // Returns a struct containing structs for every single player and info about them (e.g. How many of each type of student they have).
 ```

 ## Important Things To Note
-allPlayersInfo is an array of the structs of playerInfo.
+allPlayersInfo is a struct of the structs of playerInfo.